-A rate of only 1% applies to food prepared for immediate consumption and transferred incident to a sale of service by a licensed hospital, nursing home, child-care facility, or facility for the intellectually disabled or developmentally disabled.
+A rate of only 1% applies to food prepared for immediate consumption and transferred incident to a sale of service by a licensed hospital, nursing home, assisted living or shared housing facility, child-care facility, life care facility, or facility for the intellectually disabled or developmentally disabled.
+Beginning in 2026, such food will be exempt from service tax.